williamFalcon/test-tube/README.md

 - Automatically track ALL parameters for a particular training run.
 - Automatically snapshot your code for an experiment using git tags.
 - Save progress images inline with training metrics.

+Compatible with:
+- Python 2, 3
+- Tensorflow
+- Keras
+- Pytorch
+- Caffe, Caffe2
+- Chainer
 - Runs seamlessly on CPU and GPU.

-Test Tube is compatible with all versions of Python and all Python deep learning libraries.

 ## Example use: